All variables are generated via the appropriate transformation of

 power method PDFs.
 In these situations, adding a value to the sixth

-cumulant may provide solutions (see find_constants
+cumulant may provide solutions (see find_constants).
+When

 using Headrick’s fifth-order approximation, if simulation results